-Housing Residence Life Student Behavior Process Living on campus is an exciting opportunity that complements your academic experience at North Carolina A&T State University and provides you with the chance to meet new people, face new challenges, and have a great "college life" experience.
+Living in the apartments is an exciting opportunity that complements your academic experience at North Carolina A&T State University and provides you with the chance to meet new people, face new challenges, and have a great "college life" experience.
 You will live, interact, and work with a variety of students from other cultures and with different lifestyles.
 Respect and cooperation in this environment are crucial to your success.
 As a result, you and other residential students are held to certain expectations.
-As a member of the residential life community, you must abide by Housing Residence Life contractual regulations, Student Code of Conduct policies, and state and federal laws.
-As a member of the residential life community, you also must hold others accountable for abiding by the rules and regulations.
+As a member of the residential life community, you must abide by Housing and Residence Life contractual regulations, Student Code of Conduct policies, the specific guidelines for the apartment community you are a resident of, and state and federal laws.
+As a member of the residential life community, you also must hold others accountable for abiding by the same rules and regulations.

-You will be held accountable by Housing & Residence Life staff and the Office of The Dean of Students for any violations of the Student Code of Conduct or policies detailed in this Housing & Residence Life Residents' Handbook or student handbook.
+You will be held accountable by Housing & Residence Life staff and the Office of the Dean of Students for any violations of the Student Code of Conduct, policies detailed in this Housing & Residence Life Residents' Handbook or student handbook, and failure to follow the specific apartment guidelines you are residing in.